maelliott1010/jekyll-now/_posts/2018-4-18-Confirmatory_Factor_Analysis_ADHD.md

 reliability(Runsa4)
 HancockMueller(Runsa4)
 ```
-For the bifactor models, we also computed the ECV to examine the unidimensionality of the substantive ADHD factor (Rodriguez et al., 2015).
+*Note:* For the bifactor models, we also computed the ECV to examine the unidimensionality of the substantive ADHD factor (Rodriguez et al., 2015).
 An ECV of greater than .70 indicates that the factor loadings of the general ADHD factor are increasingly similar to those that might be obtained by the estimate of a one-dimensional model (Rodriguez et al., 2015).

 ```r
 #Measurement invariance: dataset